jonathanwong110/UltraStore-JavaScript-Project/README.md

 # UltraStore

-UltraStore is a platform where users can post products and check reviews for other items.
+UltraStore is a platform where users can post products while viewing other products and their reviews.

 ## Installation